-It is a must that company should acquit an Annual General Meeting at the end of every fiscal year, before filing the annual return.
+It is a must that the company should acquit an Annual General Meeting at the end of every fiscal year, before filing the annual return.
 The Annual General Meeting of the newly integrated Companies should be held within 18 months from the date of incorporation.
-The financial year starts on April 1st and it ends on 31st March.
-Subsequent AGM shall be held at the earliest of following dates:
+The financial year starts on April 1st and ends on 31st March.
+Subsequent AGM shall be held at the earliest of the following dates:

 - Last day of the calendar year i.e December 31st

-Procedure of Annual Return Filing
+The procedure of Annual Return Filing

 The procedure of Annual return filing for companies can be easily understood by the following process: